-When a child is no longer in care, upon written request of the parent(s), the school shall transfer the child's record to the parent(s) or any other person the parent(s) identifies.
+When a child is no longer in our care, upon written request of the parent(s), the school shall transfer the child's record to the parent(s) or any other person the parent(s) identified.
+Please use the form above to start that process.